 Adding an amp between the audio device and a pair of high-end headphones may cause notable improvement in audio clarity, detail and dynamics.
 On the flip side, failure to do so with certain high-end headphones can lead to poor results in the listener's experience.

-The digital-analog converters (DACs) found in some headphone amplifiers work to convert digital audio (the 1’s and 0’s) into the analog audio (alternating electrical current) required to actually move the drivers and allow them to act as transducers.
-Headphones need analog audio signal to convert into sound waves and DACs ensure a digital source can properly interact with the headphones.
+The digital-analog converters (DACs) found in some headphone amplifiers work to convert digital audio (the 1's and 0's) into the analog audio (alternating electrical current) required to actually move the drivers and allow them to act as transducers.
+Headphones need analog audio signals to convert into sound waves, and DACs ensure a digital source can properly interact with the headphones.

 Are Headphone Amplifiers Worth It?

-Your pair of high-impedance professional-grade or hifi headphones may require a headphone amp to reach their full potential.
-Similarly, the audio quality may suffer greatly if there is no headphone amplifier to properly adjust the audio signal.
+Your pair of high-impedance professional-grade or HiFi headphones may require a headphone amp to reach their full potential.
+Similarly, the audio quality may suffer greatly if there is no headphone amplifier to adjust the audio signal properly.